kptdev/kpt/docs/config/merge3.md

 ## merge3

-[Alpha] Merge diff of Resource configuration files into a destination (3-way)
+Merge diff of Resource configuration files into a destination (3-way)

 ### Synopsis

-[Alpha] Merge diff of Resource configuration files into a destination (3-way)

 Merge3 performs a 3-way merge by applying the diff between 2 sets of Resources to a 3rd set.